 California

 Accessible San Diego is a non-profit Information Center for seniors and travelers with disabilities, providing resources for the traveler with a disability via their "Access in San Diego" guide, its hotline telephone and web site.
 Their website offers a listing of San Diego's most accessible hotels, information on accessible transportation and other helpful information.
-They also sell their Access in San Diego Guide via their website for $5.00.
+You can also download their Accessible San Diego Guide via their website.

 Illinois